sorathank/mega-be-assignments/cli/README.md

 ![](https://i.ibb.co/KDM0H0T/Screenshot-2021-12-16-215003.png)

+Register an account on [Infura](https://infura.io/), Login to your account and create your project.

+Then you can get your HTTPS RPC URL inside your project.

 Register an account on [Ethplorer](https://ethplorer.io/wallet/#) and create your API Key at [Ethplorer API Panel](https://ethplorer.io/wallet/#screen=api).

 Register an account on [Etherscan APIs](https://etherscan.io/apis) and create your API Key.